- Docket Number:

 Guidance Issuing OfficeCenter for Tobacco Products

-On May 21, 2021, the U.S. District Court for the Eastern District of Texas granted a motion by the plaintiffs in the case of R.J.
+On Aug.
+18, 2021, the U.S. District Court for the Eastern District of Texas issued an order in the case of R.J.
 Reynolds Tobacco Co. et al. v.
 United States Food and Drug Administration et al., No. 6:20-cv-00176, to postpone the effective date of the “Required Warnings for Cigarette Packages and Advertisements” final rule.
-The new effective date of the final rule is July 13, 2022.
+The new effective date of the final rule is Oct.
+11, 2022.
 Pursuant to the court order, any obligation to comply with a deadline tied to the effective date is similarly postponed.
-FDA strongly encourages entities to submit cigarette plans (as required by 21 CFR 1141.10(g)) as soon as possible, and in any event by September 13, 2021.
-FDA intends to revise its relevant guidance documents related to the rule with the new effective date.
+For example, FDA strongly encourages entities to submit cigarette plans (as required by 21 CFR 1141.10(g)) as soon as possible, and in any event by Dec.
+12, 2021.

 - The regulatory requirements to submit cigarette plans

 - Who submits a cigarette plan

 You can submit online or written comments on any guidance at any time (see 21 CFR 10.115(g)(5))

 If unable to submit comments online, please mail written comments to:

 Food and Drug Administration